 #2 The baby reacts to the changes around him

 When babies detect changes in their surrounding environment, they tend to kick in response to it. any changes like different noises or the food you eat can trigger a kick.
-It is during the 20th week that the fetus begins to hear low pitch sounds and then slowly move on to hearing high pitched sounds as time passes.
+It is during the 20th week that the fetus begins to hear low-pitched sounds and then slowly moves on to hearing high-pitched sounds as time passes.
 Such movements are a sign that your baby is perfectly normal.

-Stay hydrated by drinking plenty of water and keep active.
+Stay hydrated by drinking plenty of water and keeping active.
 These simple daily routines will help to encourage movement (kicks) in your unborn child.

 #3 Keep calm and hear him more

 You will generally feel less movement when you are moving around.
 It is times when you sit and rest that the baby will respond with kicks.